U.S. to promote use of opioid alternatives to treat addiction

 Gottlieb’s plan mirrors his recent proposal to reduce nicotine in cigarettes while expanding access to potentially less harmful nicotine delivery devices such as e-cigarettes.
 Both proposals embrace an approach to substance abuse that aims to reduce harm rather than insist on complete abstinence.

-President Donald Trump is expected to declare the opioid epidemic a national emergency this week, two months after declaring his intention to do so.
-It is unclear whether such a declaration will be accompanied by more funds to address the problem.
+Drugs such as methadone and buprenorphine reduce pain in the same way that opioids do, but without delivering the “high” that leads to addiction.
+They are used to help addicts taper off opioids, but insurers are not always willing to pay for the treatment.

-Gottlieb cited data from the state of Massachusetts that showed a greater than 50 percent reduction in the risk of death from overdose among those treated with methadone or buprenorphine after an overdose.
+Gottlieb cited data from the Commonwealth of Massachusetts which found a greater than 50 percent reduction in the risk of death from overdose among those treated with methadone or buprenorphine after an overdose.

 This kind of data “has immense implications for insurers and policymakers in deciding how to adopt these treatments,” he said.
 The FDA also plans to examine expanding the labels for existing medication-assisted treatment for everyone who presents with an overdose, based on data showing a reduction in deaths.